 - 1. Increase the protection of significant vegetation throughout the municipality by: - a.
 Strengthen planning mechanisms like the Baw Baw Planning Scheme, Local Law and/or land zoning. - b.
 Rolling out community education and improving knowledge about environmental assets and the relevant regulatory requirements. - c.
 Expanding Council's Native Vegetation Offset Scheme site portfolio when feasible opportunities arise. - d.
 Expanding Council's Significant Tree Register. - 2.
-Develop an asset management plan for Council's key environmental assets. - 3.
-Undertake a trial to see no net loss of trees and significant vegetation as a result of Council's operations.
+Develop an asset management plan for key environmental assets. - 3.
+Undertake a trial to see no net loss of vegetation as a result of Council's operations.